 Eliza Ann Donaldson stayed with John Donaldson’s sister Eliza Godefroy née Donaldson and her husband Samuel David Godefroy at Rickling in Essex.
 She married Thomas James Hayes in September quarter 1908 in Romford district.
 Eliza had become a subpostmaster.
 Thomas however died on 29th June 1914 at Great Warley, Essex.
 In 1939 she was living in Swanscombe, Kent.
-Eliza died in October quarter 1951 in Southend district.
+Eliza died on 11th November 1951 at Westcliff-on-Sea, Essex

 Martha Boyce Donaldson stayed with John’s brother George Donaldson, also a farm bailiff in Thorpe, near Egham, Surrey.
 She became a nurse but by 1891 had TB and was a patient in Friedenfels, later Eversfield Hospital, in St Leonard's, Sussex.
 She must have improved as by 1911 she was a cook to the Stiff family in Wimbledon and died unmarried in July quarter 1928 in Kingston district.

 Mary Boyce Donaldson also stayed with Albert Douglas and his wife Sarah and her sister Sarah in the bakery in Egham.
 She became a mother's help in 1891 in Eton, then was a housekeeper to Henry Partidge in Hampton in 1901, and a General Servant to the Fisher family in Rhodes Minnis Kent in 1911.
 In 1939 she was a retired housekeeper living with the Binge family in Canterbury, and died in Canterbury district in September quarter 1949